jfmengels/elm-review-scope/README.md

 ## Example use for modules rules

-**Note**: Because module rules don't have the knowledge of what is exposed in the modules from the project that are being imported, you will not get the correct answer when you request the `realModuleName` of
+**Note**: Because module rules don't have the knowledge of what is exposed in the modules from the project that are being imported, you will not get the correct answer when you request the `moduleNameForFunction` of
 1. an element that was imported through `import A exposing (..)`
 2. a type imported through `import A exposing (B(..))`
 3. a qualified import whose module name points to several modules, e.g. `import X ; import Bar as X ; value = X.a` (which module does `a` really come from?)